aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 That said, exceptions are the right tool when dealing with business rule violations in a Spring Boot REST service.
 In this article, we’ll explore why using exceptions for control flow is bad practice and how you can properly use them in a Spring Boot application.

-# Why Using Exceptions for Control Flow Is an Anti-pattern
+# Why Using Exceptions for Control Flow Is an Antipattern

 ### 1. Performance Overhead
    Java’s exception handling involves creating a stack trace and unwinding the call stack, making it much slower than using simple conditional statements.
 If exceptions are used frequently in regular program logic, this can hurt performance.